makonjopat/alx-zero_day/README.md

-Koko you are doing great
+Great job you are doing finr